 Taskstream is a tool that Prairie View A&M University uses for assessment purposes.
-One of your assignments may be required to be submitted as an "artifact," an item of coursework that serves as evidence that course objectives are met.
-If applicable, more information will be provided during the semester, but for general information, you can visit Taskstream via the link in eCourses.
+One of your assignments may be required to be submitted as an "artifact," an item of coursework that proves that course objectives are met.
+If applicable, your department will provide more information during the semester, but for general information, you can visit Taskstream via the link in eCourses.

-Semester Calendar - Spring 2024
+Semester Calendar